GeneralProtectionFault/idTech-2-BSP-Blender-Importer/README.md

 ## BSP Structure Diagram
-Please note this is almost certainly not perfect, and is almost certainly missing some information regarding brushes/leaves/etc... which are not necessary for simply importing the map, but I used this when making this plugin, and I think can provide useful, digestable information, which is not easy to find all in 1 spot these days:
+Please note this is almost certainly not perfect, and is almost certainly missing some information regarding brushes/leaves/etc... which are not necessary for simply importing the map, but I used this when making this plugin, and I think can provide useful, digestable information, which is not easy to find all in 1 spot these days (This is hard to view in Github, but you can download the actual SVG or drawio file in the repo here):
 ![Diagram](Anachronox_BSP_Structure.drawio.svg)